You may have noticed that each day of your journal includes the prompt: “Someone to silently thank…”

 And that’s just one small moment in your day.

 When we begin to notice the quiet, often invisible efforts of others — from the food we eat to the streets we walk to the technology we use — we start to see just how intertwined we all are.
-Gratitude, then, isn’t just about grand gestures or obvious relationships.
-It’s about pausing to acknowledge the countless people whose labor, care, and presence ripple into our lives, often unseen.
+Gratitude, then, becomes about pausing to acknowledge the countless people whose labor, care, and presence ripple into our lives, often unseen.

-That’s what this simple prompt invites — a small, daily moment to notice connection.
-To thank someone — known or unknown, near or far — and in doing so, to remind yourself: you are not alone.
-You are part of something much larger, and it’s unfolding all around you.
+So that is what this simple prompt invites — a small, daily moment to notice connection.
+To silently thank someone — known or unknown, near or far — and in doing so, to remind yourself: we are all connected.
+In fact, we are all part of something much larger unfolding all around us.